Death, taxes….and cyber threats

 7. Focus on app security and defense will increase and move beyond RASPs

-13. Not all endpoints are equal – Priorities for servers & apps will shift
+11. Not all endpoints are equal – priorities for servers, apps, and cloud workloads will shift